Business Immigration Attorneys in Boston

 What Family Members Can I Sponsor with a Business Visa?

 It is understandable for foreign nationals to want to bring their family members when they travel to the U.S. for employment reasons.
 Fortunately, immigration laws permit H-1B visa and other non-immigrant visa holders to sponsor their immediate family members.
 For example, in the H visa program, the H-4 visa exists so the person’s spouse and non-married children may come to the U.S. with them.
-Some additional requirements exist for a spouse who wants to work in the United States, however, this may often be accommodated.
+Some additional requirements exist for a spouse who wants to work in the United States; however, this may often be accommodated.

 Our immigration attorneys know how important it is for family members to stay together.
 We’ll fight for your right to pursue your employment dreams while bringing your family with you.
 If you are an employer who wishes to help your employees enter the country, we will support you and your workers as you expand your business.
 We have vast experience helping immigrant workers obtain USCIS approval for the visas they need.
 You can count on us for advice and assistance at every step of the way.